samarth-robo/contactdb_utils/README.md

 links to 3D models suitable for printing, along with scaling information.
 We designed a mount for rigidly attaching the FLIR Boson camera to aa Kinect v2, you can find it [here](https://drive.google.com/file/d/1b-jSd6bSO9J4HP4xitSNaxbpIfzsovN8/view?usp=sharing).

-Note: these models are suitable for 3D printing, but some characteristics like sharp triangles make them unsuitable for texture mapping.
+*Note*: these models are suitable for 3D printing, but some characteristics like sharp triangles make them unsuitable for texture mapping.
 Please use the re-meshed `.ply` models from the Processed Data section above for texture mapping.
 All the object poses, camera poses etc. are defined with respect to those re-meshed models.

 ## Setup
 ### Using Processed Data